samuelurom/react-password-checker/README.md

 - secure password input field
 - toggle to view or hide the password
-- real-time feedback on password strength.
+- real-time feedback on password
+- password strength bar

 ## Built With